-Policies and Guidelines of the National Association to Protect Children and PROTECT on Third-Party Fundraising Projects
+Policies and Guidelines of the National Association to Protect Children on Third-Party Fundraising Projects

 As a grassroots membership association, the National Association to Protect Children relies upon the financial support of thousands of individuals from all walks of life.
 While most support our work through direct contributions, some individuals and/or organizations seek to sponsor third-party fundraisers.
 "Third-party" simply means that PROTECT has not organized and will not oversee any such fundraising event, be it an individual performance or a group effort.